 Have business cards in your pocket.
 When exchanging them, write a note on the back to help you remember this person.
 You may meet several folks at the event and have trouble keeping them straight later.

 Dress to impress.
 Wear a signature piece (bold necklace, tie, pocket square, shoes, blouse, or jacket) to stand out and be memorable.

-Invite folks you meet to LinkedIn following the event.
-(Or, if connected before, send a note, “Looking forward to meeting you.”)
+Invite folks you meet to connect on LinkedIn following the event.
+(Or, if connected before, send a note prior: “Looking forward to meeting you.”)